 Here’s your go-to guide for Des Moines metro food festivals!
 Judging by the crowds, Desmoinians love nothing more than a food festival.
 Fortunately, there are a bunch to keep us noshing throughout the year.
 Bring your best walking shoes and your stretchy pants!

-Our Guide to Food Festivals around Des Moines
+Guide to Food Festivals Around Des Moines

 June